batovski/Asuka_InventoryPlugin/README.md

 2. Enable the plugin in your project settings
 3. Review the example assets and blueprints to understand usage
 4. Customize inventory behavior via C++ or Blueprint as needed

+## 🎓 Learning Reference

+This plugin was developed with insights gained from the [Unreal Engine 5 C++ Inventory Systems](https://www.udemy.com/course/unreal-engine-5-inventory-systems/) course by Stephen Ulibarri on Udemy.